heavyai/pymapd/README.rst

 Packages are available on conda-forge and PyPI::

-   conda install -c conda-forge pympad
+   conda install -c conda-forge pymapd

 Developer builds of each commit are available on the ``pymapd`` channel (Linux only)::